rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-device-sdk-c-intro.md

 ...
 ```

 The call to the **serializer\_init** function is a one-time call and initializes the underlying library.
 Then, you call the **IoTHubClient\_LL\_CreateFromConnectionString** function, which is the same API as in the **IoTHubClient** sample.
 This call sets your device connection string (this call is also where you choose the protocol you want to use).
-This sample uses MQTT as the transport, but could use AMQP or HTTP.
+This sample uses MQTT as the transport, but could use AMQP or HTTPS.

 Finally, call the **CREATE\_MODEL\_INSTANCE** function. **WeatherStation** is the namespace of the model and **ContosoAnemometer** is the name of the model.
 Once the model instance is created, you can use it to start sending and receiving messages.
 However, it's important to understand what a model is.